What is Davos?

 Circle of blue chairs

-Davos is a modest ski resort near Zurich, Switzerland.
+Davos is a modest ski resort near Zürich, Switzerland.
 But that isn’t why it’s famous.
 Every January, Davos hosts the annual meeting of the World Economic Forum (WEF).
-A highly curated selection of delegates from global business, government, civil society, media, and academia converges on this Swiss town to attend sessions designed to spark fruitful discussions around the most pressing issues of the day—and ultimately drive impact.
+A highly curated group of delegates from global business, government, civil society, media, and academia converge on this Swiss town to address the most pressing issues of the day—and ultimately develop solutions.

-For more on WEF, the annual meeting in Davos, and insights on what lies ahead in light of the continuing COVID-19 pandemic, geopolitical unrest, and concerns about climate change, read on.
+For more on WEF, the annual meeting in Davos, and insights on what lies ahead in light of shifting geopolitical dynamics, the climate crisis, and the ongoing advancement of technologies, read on.

 What is the World Economic Forum?

-Since the adoption of its new manifesto in 2020, WEF is formally guided by stakeholder capitalism, which posits that a corporation should deliver value not only to shareholders but to all those who have a stake in the destiny of the company, including employees, society, and the planet.
-Its goals include a commitment to “improve the state of the world.”2
+In 2020, WEF issued a new Davos Manifesto establishing that WEF is formally guided by stakeholder capitalism.
+This concept posits that a corporation should deliver value not only to shareholders but also to all those who have a stake in the destiny of the company, including employees, society, and the planet.
+Its goals include a commitment to “improve the state of the world.”1

 Circular, white maze filled with white semicircles.